typedb/typedb-driver-examples/catalogue_of_life/README.md

 ## Prerequisites

-* System requirements: at least 16 GB of _free_ RAM
+* System requirements: at least 16 GB of _free_ RAM (this is due to the size of the dataset)
 * Install [Bazel](https://bazel.build/install) v5.1.1
 * Install the latest version of [TypeDB](https://docs.vaticle.com/docs/running-typedb/install-and-run) and [TypeDB Java client](https://docs.vaticle.com/docs/client-api/java) that is compatible with the latest version of